Johor Bahru skyline in 2026

 MM2H (Malaysia My Second Home)

-Ideal option for retirees or high-net-worth individuals.
-Details on the retirement program.
+The ideal option for retirees or high-net-worth individuals.
+Details on the retirement programme.

 DE Rantau Visa